Skip to content

 # .env

-QUOIN_OTEL_ENABLED=True # Enable tracing (production)
+QUOIN_OTEL_ENABLED=True # Enable tracing (default in production)

-QUOIN_OTEL_ENABLED=False # Disable tracing (development)
+QUOIN_OTEL_ENABLED=False # Disable tracing (skips all instrumentation)

 Viewing Traces